JvanKatwijk/swradio-8/README.md

 only applies to the Gnu/Linux version, the Windows version still has a device selector).

+As an experiment, a driver for the hackrf device is included.
+Note that you have to provide the hackrf lib and put it into "/usr/local/lib"

 **Preferred frequencies**
 can be stored, together with a user defined label (a program name).